rm3l/container-scan-to-sarif/README.md

 Usage of container-scan-to-sarif:
   -input string
-        Path to the Azure Container Scan JSON Report (default "./scanreport.json") -output string
+        Path to the Container Scan JSON Report (default "./scanreport.json") -output string
         Path to the SARIF output file.
-Default output is STDOUT
+If not specified, the resulting SARIF report will be pretty-printed to the standard output.
 ```

 ## Building from source